HVAC Equipment

 Here’s something that we frequently see when cleaning air ducts in older buildings.

-This heating vent is located in a store on the Danforth, near the front door.
+In a specific example, this heating vent is located in a store on the Danforth, near the front door.
 It was totally rusted out to the point where almost no air was coming out of the vent.
-There was a gaping hole in the pipe underneath that was serving it.
+There was a gaping hole in the pipe underneath that was serving it.Understanding what causes rust on air vents, including floor vents, is crucial for implementing effective preventive measures.

 Another common thing we see while visiting older homes has to do with the return air vent right near the front door… the metal inside is often rotted out because over the years shoes and wet boots have been placed on the grill, causing the metal to rust out over time.

+If you’re dealing with rusted HVAC ducts, follow these steps for effective rust removal and repair.
+Identify rust in air vents, particularly if your system is showing signs of being rusted out.
+Address rust on AC vents promptly to prevent further damage.
 We can fix this for you, and this will help to make your HVAC system much more energy efficient.
 Repairing rusted out duct connector pipes and the metal boots will also make your home much more comfortable.
 And when you happen to look in, the metal will be shiny and new again!

 After you have replaced any rusted ductwork in your home, you may want to consider sealing the system as needed.
 Sealing your home’s ductwork saves money, energy and your health.
 Find out why and how in this short video.

-Also read : Dryer Vent and Air Duct Cleaning Testimonials
+Also read: Dryer Vent and Air Duct Cleaning Testimonials

 85mmx dirty condensing units